drishyakarki/100DaysOfDeepLearning/README.md

 ## Day 11

-On the Day-11 of #100daysodeeplearning, I learned about various topics relating to Convolutional Neural Networks such as translation invariance, locality, convolution, feature map, receptive layers, padding and strides, batch normalization, LeNet architecture.
+On the Day-11 of #100daysofdeeplearning, I learned about various topics relating to Convolutional Neural Networks such as translation invariance, locality, convolution, feature map, receptive layers, padding and strides, batch normalization, LeNet architecture.
 I also studied and implemented different modern CNN architectures: AlexNet, VGG, Network in Network, googleNet, ResNet, DenseNet, RegNet.
-Below is the architecure of LeNet and ResNet from all the notebooks- you can checkout the full notebook for the implementation of other networks in the github repo.
+Below is the architecture of LeNet and ResNet from all the notebooks- you can checkout the full notebook for the implementation of other networks in the github repo.
 I have two seperate folders, one for CNN in low level from scratch, and other, with the modern CNNs architecture I hope you will also spend some time dwelling on these topics from the book Dive into Deep Learning.Happy Learning :)

 ![day11](images/day11.png)